SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 ## Reproducibility by Design: The Seeding Hierarchy

-To ensure full computational determinism, the framework implements a sophisticated two-tiered seeding hierarchy.
-This system guarantees that any simulation campaign can be reproduced bit-for-bit, a non-negotiable requirement for verifiable scientific claims.
+To ensure computational reproducibility, the framework implements a two-tiered seeding hierarchy.
+This design provides deterministic outcomes within a fixed software environment, supporting verifiable and repeatable scientific workflows.

-1. **Master Seed:** A single master_seed is defined in the MASTER_CTRL.yml configuration file.
-This seed initializes a master pseudo-random number generator (PRNG) at the beginning of a run.
+•	**Master Seed** – A single master_seed is defined in the MASTER_CTRL.yml configuration file.
+This initializes a master pseudo-random number generator (PRNG) at the beginning of a run.

-2. **Per-Universe Seeds:** The master PRNG is used to deterministically generate a unique universe_seed for each of the n_universes in the ensemble.
-This is achieved through a robust function, such as universe_seed_i = f(master_seed, i), which ensures that the seed for universe $i$ is independent of the total number of universes being simulated.
+•	**Per-Universe Seeds** – The master PRNG is used to deterministically generate a unique universe_seed for each of the n_universes in the ensemble.
+This ensures that each universe’s stochastic processes are initialized independently and reproducibly.

-Each universe_seed is then used to seed the local PRNG responsible for all stochastic processes within that single universe's simulation.
-This hierarchical design provides two layers of reproducibility.
-A researcher can reproduce the entire ensemble of results by simply re-using the master_seed.
-Furthermore, if a single universe exhibits particularly interesting behavior, it can be isolated and its evolution reproduced exactly by using its specific universe_seed, without the need to re-run the entire, potentially massive, ensemble.
-This capability is invaluable for debugging, detailed analysis, and validating extraordinary results.
+This hierarchical system provides two levels of control.
+Re-using the same master_seed allows an entire ensemble to be reproduced, while selecting an individual universe_seed enables the exact reproduction of a single universe’s evolution without re-running the full ensemble.
+This capability is especially valuable for debugging, targeted analysis, and validation of noteworthy cases.
+While the current implementation guarantees reproducibility under consistent library versions and environments, strict cross-platform bit-level determinism may vary depending on the underlying PRNG implementation.